-Sir Ian Wood KT GBE has been announced as one of the recipients of the Carnegie Medal of Philanthropy on the 100th anniversary of the passing of our greatest national philanthropist Andrew Carnegie.
+Sir Ian Wood KT GBE has been announced as one of the recipients of the Carnegie Medal of Philanthropy on the 100th anniversary of the passing of Andrew Carnegie.

 The medals are awarded once every two years to a handful of global philanthropists who the Carnegie family of institutions believes seek to create a world of positive change through their giving.